Kohji Matsumoto

-Kohji Matsumoto (松本 耕二, Matsumoto Kōji) is a Japanese number theorist.
+Kohji Matsumoto (松本 耕二, Matsumoto Kōji) is a Japanese mathematician.
 He is professor of mathematics at Nagoya University in Nagoya, Japan.

 Education and career

 Matsumoto graduated from the University of Tokyo in 1981.
 He got a doctoral degree from Rikkyo University in 1986, advised by Akio Fujii.
 His thesis was titled Discrepancy estimates for the value-distribution of the Riemann zeta-function.
 He became a lecturer at Iwate University in 1987 and an associate professor there in 1990.
 He joined Nagoya University in 1995, becoming a full professor there in 2001.

 Research

 Matsumoto's specializations include number theory, zeta theory, and mathematical analysis.
 He is mostly recognized for the Matsumoto zeta function, a zeta function named after him.
 He co-edited Analytic Number Theory (2002), a book about prime numbers, divisor problems, Diophantine equations, and other topics related to analytic number theory, including Diophantine approximations, and the theory of zeta and L-functions.
 His other book, Algebraic And Analytic Aspects Of Zeta Functions And L-Functions, a compilation of lectures at the French-Japanese Winter School, was published in 2010.